Augmented-Health-Lab/ReproGenBG_ML4H/README.md

 ## 📂 Repository Structure
 The repository is organized as follows:

-- `MartinssonAndvanDoorn/` – Implementation of Martinsson et al. and vanDoorn et al.
+- `AccurateBG/` – The implementation of Deng et al.
-- `AccurateBG/` – Implementation of Deng et al.
+- `Baseline/` – The implementation of baseline method.
+- `dataset_preprocessing/` - Includes data preprocesssing script, subset patient id, and fold split.
-- `GlucoseTransformer/` – Implementation of Lee et al.
+- `GlucoseTransformer_organized/` – The implementation of Lee et al.
-- `GluNet/` – Implementation of Li et al.
+- `GluNet/` – The implementation of Li et al.
+- `Literature_review_summary/` - Summarize from the lierature
+- `Martinsson/` – The implementation of Martinsson et al.
+- `vanDoorn/` - The implementation of vanDoorn et al.
-- `Stacked LSTM/` – Implementation of Rabby et al.
+- `Stacked LSTM/` – The implementation of Rabby et al.
 - `requirements.txt` – Python package dependencies
 - `README.md` – Project overview and instructions (you are here)